heyjva/support/src/voice-pe/getting-started/connect-device-to-wifi.md

 {% stepContent %}

 - Use the USB-C cable to connect the device to a power source.
-  - {% stepInfo "You should see a warm white twinkle animation." %}
+- {% stepInfo %}You should see a warm white twinkle animation.{% endstepInfo %}

 {% endstepContent %}
 {% endstep %}